rhysseddon/Vision-Furniture-MS4-Project/README.md

 - Central title "Checkout"
 - Below a graphic will display underlining the title.
-- I if the user is not registered or logged in, "Register / Login now to save your delivery information and order history" will display and buttons to link to register and log in pages.
+- If the user is not registered or logged in, "Register / Login now to save your delivery information and order history" will display and buttons to link to register and log in pages.
 Below will display - "In a hurry?
 Checkout below"
 - In laptop and tablet delivery information will be a left column and order summary on the right.
 - In mobile view Order summary will display above delivery information.